Dogs communicate with us through barking, whining, howling (and begging!). It's thought they learnt to vocalise more to improve communication with us.

 If the barking still doesn’t stop, the owner can be served with an Order by the District Council, under Section 49 of the Civic Government (Scotland) Act 1982.

-This means that the dog owner is forced into taking steps to prevent the barking.
+This means that the dog owner is forced to take steps to prevent the barking.